 Hidden gems of Mumbai

-Although the Mohammed Ali Road and Bohri Mohalla are cynosure of all the eyes during Ramadan, there are other places which serve equally amazing delicacies.
-Kurla’s LBS Marg and the area around Mahim’s Makhdoom Ali Mahimi (popularly known as Mahim Dargah) also serve kebabs and mithais that are utterly toothsome.
+Although the Mohammed Ali Road and Bohri Mohalla are cynosures of all the eyes during Ramadan, there are other places that serve equally amazing delicacies.
+Kurla’s LBS Marg and the area around Mahim’s Makhdoom Ali Mahinmi (popularly known as Mahim Dargah) also serve kebabs and mithais that are utterly toothsome.
 Tawwakkal Sweets at Mahim is a local hit.
 It also has a branch at Bhendi Bazaar which is equally famous.

 Ramadan in Delhi

 Jama Masjid, the largest mosque in India that Old Delhi prides, registers the highest number of pilgrims in India every year.
-During Ramadan, you will see the roundabouts of this mosque with food stalls loaded with kebabs, tikkas, baida rotis, sherbat, falooda, badam shakes, jalebis and many more.
+During Ramadan, you will see the roundabouts of this mosque with food stalls loaded with kebabs, tikkas, baida rotis, sherbet, falooda, badam shakes, jalebis, and many more.

 Ustaad Moinuddin at Chawri Bazaar serves the most addictive kebabs.
 In our opinion and many others will agree too, this place gives Karim’s a run for their money.